 How To Cook Trout and Steelhead

 Many of the following methods can be used for trout or steelhead.
-Steelhead is after all a rainbow trout that has spent most of its life in the ocean or great lakes.
+Steelhead is after all a rainbow trout that has spent most of its life in the ocean or Great Lakes.
 This time spent at sea (with the same diet) also means that steelhead and salmon recipes will often be interchangeable.

-I will add here (but it may be to late to mention) that as soon as you land and have decided to keep it, your trout needs to be bled out.
+I will add here (but it may be too late to mention) that as soon as you land and have decided to keep it, your trout needs to be bled out.
 Letting it bleed will improve its taste.